NGB Train at Home Programmes

 All of the videos are also saved on the Hockey Ireland YouTube channel

-The IRFU has launched an Eat Well, Feel Well series with recipes from their Performance Nutritionists.
-Find the IRFU recipes here
+The IRFU launched a successful Eat Well, Feel Well series with recipes from their Performance Nutritionists, revisit the IRFU recipes here

 They also have a series of videos for the little rugby fan in your house.
 Aviva Minis are in action with fun games that can be played at home.
 Re-watch the videos on IRFU Facebook Page